 Who legally owns the attic space in Scottish Tenements?
-The ownership and maintenance of the attic space and roof of a tenement block can, and following reports within the local Edinburgh press obviously does, cause significant confusion for flat owners.
+The ownership and maintenance of the attic space and roof of a tenement block can cause significant confusion for flat owners.
 Despite statements to the contrary, the legal position relating to these parts of the tenement has not been altered significantly following the enactment of the Tenements (Scotland) Act 2004.

 The key starting point when seeking to determine ownership of the "common parts" of a tenement will be to consult the title deeds for all flats within the block.
 If the titles expressly set out the ownership of the common parts, including the attic space and roof, then that position will prevail.
 If, however, the titles provisions are contradictory or lacking in detail the position as set out within the Tenement Management Scheme of the 2004 Act (TMS) will "step in" to fill in any gaps where the titles are deficient.